Mochimochi07/Readme/readrepos/Readme2.md

 Yup, i saw some frameworks. its hard to understand and yeah i might as well go back to golang for web dev.
 C++ for embedded.
 Well sometimes i kinda wanted things to be one code base.
+C++ with IDEs are preferred.
+I dont like IDEs very much because that is slow. the scary part of IDE is the storage that looks like my computer would crash because of the installation.
+Back to JAvascript and golang for webdev.